jbranchaud/til/elixir/word-lists-for-atoms.md

 # Word Lists For Atoms

 The `~w` sigil works similarly to Ruby's `%w` (word array notation).
-It allows you to create a list of words (namely, strings).
+It allows you to create a list of words (i.e. strings).

 ```elixir
 > ~w(one two three)